The Uplifting Power of “Losing!!”

 In a short video by Rabbi Dr. Abraham Twerski on “Responding To Stress“, he asked the question: “How does a lobster grow”?
 Well the answer to the question is that as it’s soft body grows inside of its shell, it becomes uncomfortable so it sheds its old shell and starts to grow a new one.
 This happens about 25 times in its first 5–7 years of life and this is the way it adapts to life.
-Dr. Twerski went on to metaphorically state that if a lobster went to a doctor, the shell would simply be repaired.
-There will then be no chance of growth.
 If we use adversity wisely, we too can grow but it means first understanding what that adversity is, and how we are perceiving it.

 During my early life at primary school (4-11 years old), we played games involving marbles (“3 Hole” and “Rings”) and games involving cards (“Texas”).
-It sometimes ended with the uncomfortable and devastating result of losing our marbles as well as our cards.
+It often ended with the uncomfortable and sometimes devastating result of losing our marbles as well as our cards.
 Nevertheless, it taught us to adapt to both situations and people as we grew older.
 It’s a drastic difference to what children are exposed to today as video games can simply be restarted if you lose.
 Where is the adaptability?
-But all is not lost because the child who is involved in sports would understand what losing feels like, and therefore have a better chance of understanding how to adapt.
+But all is not lost because there is still sports, physical and online educational resources and parents who do a great job in teaching their children delayed gratification and in effect, adaptability.

-As adults, in addition to situations, we must also adapt to the different types of personalities and work styles.
+As adults, in addition to situations, we also must adapt to the different types of personalities and work styles around us.
 It is not necessary to change your personality with everyone you meet.
 It is simply to adjust your approach to suit the person with whom you are communicating.
 If this is not your habit, it will feel like you are temporarily leaving a part of yourself behind and those who we interact with will seem”difficult.”
 However, people who think differently and behave differently will always be around us.
 This makes adapting a necessary part of life and it can reap massive benefits if we take the time.

-Can we simply be happy for others when they succeed?
+So, in conclusion, can we simply be happy for others when they succeed?
 Can we forego our ego for a minute and surrender the need to have the last word?
 Can we simply sacrifice the constant need to win?
 Of course we can!!!
 It all depends on the story you tell yourself in any of these scenarios.
 If compromise, vulnerability and adaptability are unfamiliar to you, it will be a good idea to begin making them familiar as they would be keys to seeing astonishing improvements in all aspects of your work-life interactions.
 Listen, care for, forgive and accept others at times.
-Maybe in the end, you will realize that you will not be losing at all and eventually you will have a better day, a better night and finally, a better life!!
+Maybe in the end, you will realize that you will not be losing at all and eventually you will have a better day, a better night and most importantly, a better life!!